 Capital One Rewards

-You can combine Capital One miles into a single account, and you can share Capital One miles with anyone.
-Capital One doesn't charge a fee to move miles between accounts, and you also can convert your Capital One cash back into miles.
+You can combine Capital One miles into a single account, and you can share Capital One miles with anyone as long as they have a rewards-earning Capital One card.
+Capital One doesn't charge a fee to move miles between accounts, and you can also convert your Capital One cash back into miles.

 Not only is this the friendliest policy for combining flexible rewards currencies, but it also enables Capital One cardholders to utilize cash-back earning credit cards in their pooling strategy.
 If you want to make a redemption for a family vacation but one family member has a lot of Capital One cash back, their cash back can still be moved to your account, converted to miles, and used for transfers to airline and hotel programs.